-May I suggest that these three distortions of Scriptures originated from the mouth of Satan.
+May I suggest that these distortions of Scriptures originated from the mouth of Satan.
 He would rather have people standing on the promises of God and claiming those promises, rather than believing God and resting in Him.
-He would much rather we constantly struggle in our minds and talk to our problems rather than casting our cares upon our Lord, because He cares for us.
+He would much rather we constantly struggle in our minds and talk to our problems rather than casting our cares upon our Lord.
 He would rather we spend our lives trying to make God work rather than resting in Him and trusting Him to work.

 “…whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, let your mind dwell on these things,” Philippians 4:8.
 If we do this we will soon find our Lord showering His promises upon us.
 He is good.
 He is love.
 We are His beloved.